phalcon/incubator/Library/Phalcon/Translate/Adapter/README.md

 The columns are self-described, but pay attention to `language` — it's a column that stores the language that the user is using, that can be `en`, `en-us` or `en-US`.
 Now it's your responsibility to decide which pattern you want to use.

-To display for your users the translated words you need to start setting up a variable to store the expressions/translations from your database.
-Follow the example:
+To display for your users the translated words you need to set up a variable to store the expressions/translations from your database. *This step happens in your controller.* Follow the example:
 ```php
 <?php